A Buyers Guide to Freestyle Scooter Decks

 The way that the weight affects you is relative to your strength and style.

-A heavier Deck will not feel as heavy to a average grown adult as it does to a small 15 year old.
+A heavier Deck will not feel as heavy to a average grown adult as it does to a smaller 15 year old.

-Scooter Decks vary in width from about 4.25” to 6” wide.
+Scooter Decks vary in width from about 4.25” to nearly 7” wide.

 A wider Deck will: